The 10 Worst St. Petersburg Suburbs For 2022

 • High rate of uninsured families

-FYI: We defined a suburb as being within 30 miles of St. Petersburg.
+We defined a suburb as any town within 30 miles of St. Petersburg.

-Additionally, we limited the analysis to places that have over 2,000 people.
+We also limited the analysis to places with over 2,000 people.
 This left us with a grand total of 24 suburbs to evaluate around St. Petersburg.

-And finally, we crowned the city with the worst quality of life index the "Worst Suburb near St. Petersburg."
-We're lookin' at you, Palmetto.
-You can download the data here.
+And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near St. Petersburg.”
+We’re looking at you, Palmetto.

 As we mentioned earlier, the suburbs around St. Petersburg aren't all bad.
 Redington Shores takes the cake as the best place to live around St. Petersburg.